utkarshgupta04092003/6-react-pagination/README.md

 ## Overview

 The React Pagination Project is a web application built with React, Vite, and Tailwind CSS.
 It fetches data(100 posts) from the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/) in the `App.jsx` file and sends the modified data to other components for display.
-The project includes `PostPerPage.jsx` to set the number of posts per page, `Pagination.jsx` to display pagination, and `Post.jsx` to display the modified data.
+The project includes `PostPerPage.jsx` to set the number of posts per page, `Pagination.jsx` to display pagination, and `Posts.jsx` to display the modified data.

 ## Features